 - Those who have feeding tubes may use this drug.
 Use as you have been told.
 Flush the feeding tube after this drug is given.

 - You may sprinkle contents of capsule on 1 tablespoon (15 mL) of applesauce, Ensure® pudding, cottage cheese, yogurt, or strained pears.
-Do not let your child chew the granules.
+Do not chew granules.

 - You may mix contents of capsule with 60 mL of apple, orange, or tomato juice.
-Have your child swallow right away.
-Do not let your child chew the granules.
+Swallow right away.
+Do not chew granules.

-- You may also melt the tablet in an oral syringe with water.
+- You may also dissolve the tablet in an oral syringe with water.
 Place the tablet in an oral syringe.
 For 15 mg tablets, draw up 4 mL of water.
 For 30 mg tablets, draw up 10 mL of water.
-Shake gently until the tablet melts.
-Give within 15 minutes of mixing.
-After giving, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
-Shake gently and have your child swallow.
+Shake gently until the tablet dissolves.
+Take within 15 minutes of mixing.
+After taking, refill the syringe with 2 mL of water for 15 mg tablet or 5 mL of water for 30 mg tablet.
+Shake gently and swallow.

 - Store at room temperature.